mmaracic/ai-agent-azure-pcbuilder/pcbuilder-api/README.md

 Run the function app using Run and Debug extension on the left of VS Code.

 # Deployment
 To deploy, the function app has to be defined/exist on Azure.
-Select the function app it in resources in Azure Extension, left click on it, select deployment, select function app name again in the command dropdown and then confirm overriding target data.
+Select the function app it in resources in Azure Extension, left click on it, select "Deploy to Function App", select function app name again in the command dropdown and then confirm Deploying and overriding target data.
 The deployment process should start.

 Deployment uses settings.json file from .vscode folder
 ## Errors